cornell-cup/cs-minibot/README.md

 Go to any browser on your computer and go to `localhost:1234/gui` to see the GUI in action.
 If you are having trouble running the previous line, make sure that python3 is installed.
 You can check this by typing `python3` in your terminal.
-If there is an error,